-The aim is for Meetings to take place on a quarterly basis although they can be held as and when it is felt appropriate by the Members.
+The aim is for Meetings to take place on a quarterly basis bi-annually although they can be held as and when it is felt appropriate by the decision it shall

+Members.

 The Meeting does not have a formal decision making function and therefore detail concerning voting and quorum is unnecessary.
-Where a collaboration agreement requires the Meeting to make a decision it shall do so only in principle and refer the decision to individual Members to make a formal decision at a local level.
+Where a collaboration agreement requires the Meeting (Board) to make a do so only in principle and refer the decision to individual Members to make a formal decision at a local level.